-The holidays are oftentimes equal parts gratitude, excitement, and stress.
+The holidays are often equal parts gratitude, excitement, and stress.
 It can be challenging to stay grounded and look after ourselves this time of year.
-How can we prepare for the sensory overload?
+How can we prepare?

-Today, our registered dietitian, Emma Hulse, shares her top tips to balance nourishing our bodies with enjoying festive indulgences.
+Today, registered dietitian Emma Hulse shares her top tips to balance nourishing our bodies with enjoying festive indulgences.
 (Hint: it’s possible!)

 What healthy routines can we build now and stick to throughout the holidays?

 Before the holidays begin, increase your focus on eating an overall balanced, nourishing, and mainly plant-based diet.
-My general rule is that 80% of what I eat has to be nutritious food, and the remaining 20% can be treats.
+My general rule is that 80% of what I eat should be nutritious food, and the remaining 20% can be treats.

-The holidays can be overwhelming with all the social gatherings and indulgent foods that go along with them.
+The holidays can be overwhelming with all the social gatherings.
 Having a good foundation and healthy habits in place can mitigate the excessiveness!
 Try to stick to the 80/20 rule throughout this period.

 We want to treat ourselves over the holidays.
-How can we do so without overindulging?
+What’s the best way to go about that?

 It’s important to treat yourself all year long!
 Never indulging often leads to overindulging.
-We should practice mindfulness when it comes to treats: watch portion sizes, eat more nutritious foods first, and really focus on the treat when you do have one.
+We should practice mindfulness when it comes to eating: watch portion sizes, eat more nutritious foods first, and really focus on enjoying the treats when you do have one.

 How can we build a nourishing plate of food from a typical holiday offering?